-You’ve just created a ton of value for people with your deep cornerstone blog post.
-What else can you offer, in exchange for a reader’s email address, that will help them to implement what they have learned more quickly?
+I’ve just created a ton of value for people with a deep, cornerstone blog post.
+What else can I offer, in exchange for a reader’s email address, that will help them to implement what they have learned more quickly?

-Share that advice too in the form of a content upgrade.
-Add the opt-in form at the end of your post.
-I use ConvertKit for this.
+I put that advice or support in the form of a content upgrade.
+I add the opt-in form at the end of the post using ConvertKit.